GRAYANOTOXIN · Azalea · rhododendron

 PYRROLIZIDINE ALKALOIDS (PA) · VERIFIEDPyrrolizidine alkaloids — the second untested honey toxin, and the amplifier on the liver

 Pyrrolizidine alkaloids are a 6,000-plant-species toxin class that the USDA itself calls 'the most widespread poisonous plant problem affecting humans, animals, and insects worldwide.'
 They are present in US honey, in eggs, and in the meat and milk of animals foraging PA plants.
 The FDA does not test for them.
-The IARC classifies them as carcinogenic.
+Specific PAs have been classified by the IARC as possibly carcinogenic to humans (Group 2B).
 The liver is the body's master detoxification organ; PAs degrade it.

-GRAYANOTOXIN (VIA ERICACEAE FORAGE) · VERIFIEDThe mobile-pollination economy — how cell-tower EMF restructured beekeeping
+GRAYANOTOXIN (VIA ERICACEAE FORAGE) · VERIFIEDThe mobile-pollination economy — how the industry restructured around colony collapse

-Colony collapse disorder, documented from 2006, made stable hive locations near cell infrastructure economically untenable.
+Colony collapse disorder, documented from 2006, made stable hive locations across much of US agricultural geography economically untenable.
 The industry shifted to a mobile-pollination model, where beekeepers truck hives between farms on contract.
 The economic structure now routes bees through predictable corridors — and any toxic-flowering plants on those corridors are routed through with them.